-We created this Forms Guideline document to help Angular developers build gorgeous and functional forms.
-The knowledge we are sharing here comes from years of experience with building forms, interacting with other developers building forms, and keeping up with industry best practices.
+This Forms Guideline article helps Angular developers build gorgeous and functional forms.
+This knowledge is based on years of experience with building forms, interacting with other developers building forms, and keeping up with industry best practices.

-- separate form components into logical groups with separators
+- Separating form components into logical groups with separators.

-- automatically display content, based on the state of a form element
+- Automatically displaying content, based on the state of a form element.

-Forms consist of form controls, such as text fields, buttons, checkboxes, range controls, dropdowns, color pickers, etc. Building forms with Kendo UI for Angular allows you to take full advantage of the Angular features and use Kendo components and/or native HTML controls.
+Forms consist of form controls, such as text fields, buttons, checkboxes, range controls, dropdowns, color pickers, and so on.
+Building forms with Kendo UI for Angular allows you to take full advantage of the Angular features and use Kendo components and/or native HTML controls.

 FormField enables you to group, align and control form-related content, such as hint and error messages associated with Kendo components or HTML input elements.

-The component provides a way to configure the visibility of the hints -
+The component provides a way to configure the visibility of the hints through

 ErrorComponent depending on the form-bound control state.
-See more at the API Reference of the FormField article.
+For more information, refer to the API Reference of the

 aria-describedby attribute to the focusable element.
-As a result, screen readers will read out the messages when the user focuses the form control, making it easier for assistive technology users to understand what data should be entered.
+As a result, screen readers can read out the messages when the user focuses the form control, making it easier for assistive technology users to understand what data has to be entered.

 Rendering the control in a